 Schiller, Melanie, and Jeroen de Kloet.
 2021.
 ‘German Longings: A Dialogue on the Promises and Dangers of National Stereotypes’.
 In Made in Germany, edited by Oliver Seibt, Martin Ringsmut, and David-Emil Wickström, 90–98.
 Studies in Popular Music.
 London: Routledge.

-Wilhelms, Kerstin, Immanuel Nover, Eva Stubenrauch, Anna Seidel, Melanie Schiller, Matthias Schaffrick, Christoph Matthias, Jan Herbst, Thomas Ernst, and Moritz Baßler.
-Forthcoming (2022).
+Wilhelms, Kerstin, Immanuel Nover, Eva Stubenrauch, Anna Seidel, Melanie Schiller, et al. 2022.
 Rammsteins Deutschland: Pop – Politik – Provokation.
 Stuttgart: J.B.
 Metzler.